ritamak/challenge-two/README.md

-# Rita Mak's Codding Challenge
+# Rita Mak's Coding Challenge

 This is a code challenge for Company X.